-Once a year we host an intimate event in London for the BDD and agile community.
-We open our doors to just 150 people to learn and discuss new ideas which build shared understanding.
+Once a year in London we host a low-key BDD and agile conference.
+We open our doors to just 150 people to learn and discuss new ways to build shared understanding.

 BDD Kickstart training / April 17-18

-A world-class Behaviour-Driven Development training course led by a core-team member of Cucumber.
+A world-class Behaviour-Driven Development training course led by the creator of Cucumber, Aslak Hellesøy.
+More information.

 cukenfest conference / April 19-20

 A small, interactive two-day Agile and BDD conference.
-One day of short talks and another of unconference.
+One day of short talks and another of open space.

 CukenFest is brought to you by Cucumber